axch/adaptive-plot/README.md

 last-plot

-TODO (plot-quietly f xlow xhigh)
+(plot-quietly f xlow xhigh)
 - Do the adaptive point selection, but produce no output.
-Return the plot object
+Return the plot object and set last-plot.

 (plot-draw! plot)
 - Draw the plot in a Scheme window.
 (Does not autorefine)